RichardRed0x/checkonchain/research_articles/dcr_unforgeable_costliness/dcr_unforgeable_costliness.md

 ## Proof-of-Work

 **Bitcoin** and **Decred** share a common feature in Proof-of-Work (PoW) as the dominant mechanism for issuing new coins and an integral component of the security and incentive system.
-PoW ensures that the cost of coin production is rooted to the laws of physics with an associated energy consumption and computational requirement.
+PoW ensures that the cost of coin production is rooted in the laws of physics with an associated energy consumption and computational requirement.

 Miners are exposed to the following costs denominated in traditional fiat currencies:
 1. CAPEX - Cost of mining hardware, establishment costs, capital costs.